davidcardonadev/davidcardonadev.github.io/content/posts/001_digital_garden.md

 I plan to populate my garden with info on:

 - The stack I'm using: Python, Pandas, SQL, PowerBI, Tableu,MS Excel.
-- Misc stuff eg how to use DevTools, writing tests, notes, cheat sheets, my fav tech people
+- Misc stuff eg how to use DevTools, writing tests, notes, cheat sheets, my fav tech people.
-- Projects I build
+- Projects I build.
-- My journey as a Engineer and traveler
+- My journey as an Engineer and traveler.

 Note that there is no set planting schedule, and the plants may be re-tended to.